emmerge/rockup/README.md

 * Deploy Meteor appications on your own servers
 * Manage apps as services
-* Push configuration to single or multi- instance deployments
+* Push configuration to single- or multi-instance deployments

-_Pre-implementation, proposed CLI features described in this doc._
+_RockUp is still pre-release software._

 Objectives:

-* Parity with mup
+* Parity with mup for deployments
 * Support for multiple on-box services of same application on same server
 * Support for shared/default configuration with overrides
 * Ability to reconfigure supporting services nginx, upstart from tool